 The primary areas of research include: Engineered Biomaterials & Biomechanics, Imaging, Instrumentation, and Quantitative Cellular & Systems Engineering.

-A great reason to choose Purdue is that all qualified graduate students are fully funded for the duration of their tenure.
-Without expenses to worry about, students can take full advantage of the beautiful $25 million Biomedical Engineering building and dive into the school’s supportive and nurturing environment.
+At Purdue, students can take advantage of the beautiful $25 million Biomedical Engineering building and dive into the school’s supportive and nurturing environment.